-Ignore Time Machine Attributes: Another specialty of Time Machine files affects the use of certain Extended attributes.
-The internal bookkeeping used by Time Machine to find out whether an object in the backup has changed since the last backup or not, is based on these attributes which are labeled by special markers.
-In addition to the ACLs, these attributes are always differing between copy and original, so it does not make sense to compare them when one or both parts of the file sets to be sync-checked are part of a Time Machine backup.
+Ignore Time Machine Attributes: Time Machine uses several Extended Attributes that are attached to each object in a backup set.
+These attributes are used for internal bookkeeping and they provide additional checksum information.
+Such attributes are always differing between copy and original, so it does not make sense to compare them when one or both parts of the file sets to be sync-checked are part of a Time Machine backup.

 If you are running Sync Checker in demonstration mode, the maximum number of mismatches will be 200, no matter which value is set here.

 Apple’s family of HFS file systems, used on Macintosh computers for several generations, store some particular attributes which are considered to be important for the classic Macintosh user experience, e.g. the type codes of document files.
 They are a special feature built directly into HFS and cannot be stored natively on other, non-Apple file systems.
 Although direct storage of these attributes is not possible, macOS supports an emulation technique which allows the use of these attributes on nearly every foreign file system.
 This technique is based on hidden files, the so-called AppleDouble files which always have names beginning with a “dot underscore marker”.
 Emulated attributes for an object named ExampleFile are stored into an invisible AppleDouble file with the name ._ExampleFile.